NathanielJS1541/AoC_2025/CONTRIBUTING.md

 I'd also recommend [GitHub Desktop](https://desktop.github.com/download/) or [GitKraken](https://www.gitkraken.com/) as more beginner-friendly `git` clients.

-You can also create your own repo's to practice using git.
+You can also create your own repos on GitHub to practice using git.

 ## Repository Rules